 A quarterback who seized his lone college starting opportunity to become a Heisman finalist, now learning behind Tom Brady's successor in Tampa.

-Kyle Trask's football narrative is a classic tale of preparation meeting unexpected opportunity.
-At the University of Florida, he spent years as a backup, not starting a single game from high school through his first three college seasons.
-His chance arrived only when starter Feleipe Franks suffered a season-ending injury in 2019.
-Trask stepped in and immediately flourished, displaying pinpoint accuracy and a calm command of the Gators' offense.
-He led the nation in passing yards the following season and finished as a Heisman Trophy finalist, rewriting the Florida record books.
-This meteoric rise from obscurity made him an NFL draft prospect, selected by the Tampa Bay Buccaneers in the second round.
-In Tampa, he found himself in a quarterback room with the legendary Tom Brady, observing a master at work.
-Now positioned as the primary backup to Baker Mayfield, Trask's career is a study in patience, proving that a player's story can change with one snap and that development often happens out of the spotlight.
+Kyle Trask led the nation in passing yards as a Heisman Trophy finalist in 2020.
+At the University of Florida, he did not start a single game from high school through his first three college seasons.
+His opportunity arrived when starter Feleipe Franks suffered a season-ending injury in 2019.
+Trask stepped in with pinpoint accuracy and calm command of the Gators' offense.
+He rewrote Florida's record books.
+The Tampa Bay Buccaneers selected him in the second round of the NFL draft.
+In Tampa, he shared a quarterback room with Tom Brady.
+Now the primary backup to Baker Mayfield, Trask's career demonstrates that a player's story can change with one snap.

 1997–2012